-Scope note: This symmetric property allows the instances of E2 Temporal Entity with the same E52 Timecalculated).
+Scope note: This symmetric property allows the instances of E2 Temporal Entity with the same E52 Time-Span to be equated.

-Span to be equated.
+This property is only necessary if the time span is unknown (otherwise the equivalence can be calculated).

-This property is only necessary if the time span is unknown (otherwise the equivalence can be pp. 832-843).
+This property is the same as the "equal" relationship of Allen's temporal logic (Allen, 1983, pp. 832-

-This property is the same as the "equal" relationship of Allen's temporal logic (Allen, 1983,
+• the destruction of the Villa Justinian Tempus (E6) is equal in time to the death of Maximus

-• the destruction of the Villa Justinian Tempus (E6) is equal in time to the death of Maximus Venderus (E69)
+Venderus (E69)